winmap

 and since all traffic to and from local IP's are routed over loopback

 we have no way of listening to the reply packets.
-SYN scan therefore
+SYN and UDP scan skips

 Q: Why doesn't winmap find my "services file"?